California Land Conservation (Williamson) Act

 In general, to be eligible for a contract, a parcel must be at least 10 acres if considered prime land as defined by the Act and 40 acres in areas less suited to intensive agricultural production.
 In addition, each contract applicant must show agricultural income from the property in the past five years or the potential for income based on plans to begin agricultural development as determined by the Napa County Agricultural Commissioner.
 Applicants must pay a contract review fee to the Napa County Planning Department.
 Municipalities can also participate in the program.
 To date, other than the County, only the City of St. Helena has offered contracts.
 Both St. Helena and American Canyon have signed contracts on lands they own.

 To arrive at a value based on agricultural income, the Assessor mails a questionnaire each year to vineyard landowners and on a regular cycle to owners of grazing lands.
 The owner is asked to report the nature of the agricultural enterprise, its income and expenses and, if a vineyard, the production.
 All information remains confidential under California law.
-Using the information provided by vineyard owners, an appraiser in the Assessor’s office derives an average expense figure which is then subtracted from the gross income calculated by multiplying the countywide price per ton for that varietal times the owner’s five year average production.
+Using the information provided by vineyard owners, an appraiser in the Assessor’s office derives an average expense figure which is then subtracted from the gross income calculated by multiplying the countywide price per ton for that varietal times the owner’s 5-year average production.
 The resulting net income is then capitalized using a rate based on the current cost of funds plus risk plus a property tax component to arrive at a value which is then compared to the Proposition 13 and current market values with the lowest value enrolled.
 Grazing lands are subject to a minimum-imputed income based on parcel size as specified in grazing land contracts.